 - ½ lemon

-- Preheat an oven to 400F.
+- Prep the fennel.
+Preheat an oven to 400F.
 To trim fennel, slice off the very bottom of each bulb (leaving the core intact) as well as the fennel fronds (the green part).
 Reserve fennel fronds for garnish — the tender green leaves can be pulled off and used similarly to fresh herbs.
 Stand the fennel up on a cutting board so it's sitting flat, then cut in half lengthwise.
 Lay cut side down, then slice each half into ½" thick pieces.
 You should get 6-8 slices from each full fennel bulb, depending on size.

 - Parmesan: if you don’t have parmesan, pecorino romano would be great